nicklockwood/SwiftFormat/README.md

 Swift version
 -------------

-Most SwiftFormat rules are version-agnostic, but some apply only to certain Swift versions.
-These rules will be disabled automatically if the Swift version is not specified, so to make sure that the full functionality is available, you should specify the version of Swift that is used by your project.
+Most SwiftFormat rules are version-agnostic, but some are applicable only to newer Swift versions.
+These rules will be disabled automatically if the Swift version is not specified, so to make sure that the full functionality is available you should specify the version of Swift that is used by your project.

-You can specify the Swift version one of two ways:
+You can specify the Swift version in one of two ways:

 The preferred option is to add a `.swift-version` file to your project directory.
-This is a text file that should contain the minimum Swift version supported by your project.
-This file applies hierarchically.
-If you have submodules in your project that use a different Swift version, you can add separate `.swift-version` files to those directories.
+This is a text file that should contain the minimum Swift version supported by your project, and is a standard already used by other tools.

+The `.swift-version` file applies hierarchically; If you have submodules in your project that use a different Swift version, you can add separate `.swift-version` files to those directories.

 The other option to specify the Swift version using the `--swiftversion` command line argument.
 Note that this will be overridden by any `.swift-version` files encountered while processing.